-Maverick is a green white (GW) deck at its core.
+Maverick is a green-white based deck at its core.
 Straight GW is the build I would advise all new players to play and use to get comfortable with the deck.
-But what is Maverick?
-I really couldn’t have put it better than S3raphix:
+Once you’ve got your reps in and know what your local metagame is like, you can then build out towards another colour splash.
+But what is Maverick at its core?
+I couldn’t have put it better than S3raphix:

 “Maverick is a GWx creature-based midrange deck that contains both aggressive and controlling elements.
 The most important aspect of the deck is a toolbox of “hatebears”, disruptive creatures that hinder the opponent’s game plan, which can be tutored for and protected.
 In a sense, the goal of Maverick is to lock out the opponent with an overwhelming board presence.”

 “Maverick is built on synergy rather than raw card power, and is flexible enough to have game against almost any strategy.
 While intuitive to play at a basic level, Maverick is a difficult deck to master, as it is very interactive and has many lines of play available.
 If you want to play a deck with creature interactions and toolbox elements, Maverick could be the deck for you!“

 Maverick is one of the last strategies in Legacy that still harnesses the power of mana-acceleration through mana-producing creatures.
 The advantage of building out your mana in your early turns shines through the ability to have access to the following T2 plays.

 - Play a 3CMC threat like Knight of the Reliquary or Endurance

 - Green Sun’s Zenith for a 2CMC hatebear like Gaddock Teeg, Collector Ouphe or Scavenging Ooze

 - Play a Thalia, Guardian of Thraben and Wasteland your opponent